 We are not afraid to do things slightly differently at Kingsthorpe College, and we feel that there are multiple reasons why you may decide to stay with us if you are a current member of the lower school, or consider joining us from another school:

-Students study three A levels/BTECs at Kingsthorpe – whereas the majority of sixth forms require all students to study four subjects at year 12 before dropping down to three.
+Students study three A levels/BTECs at Kingsthorpe – whereas the majority of Sixth Forms require all students to study four subjects at year 12 before dropping down to three.
 We feel this gives our students the chance to devote more time to the subjects that really matter to them, and as a result improve their grades.
 This is negotiable and some of our most able students do prefer the challenge of taking on four subjects, which we allow if we agree it is right for them.

-The Sixth Form is housed in a separate area of the school, with a range of stunning new facilities including a common room, meeting room, and two separate study areas manned by an Independent Learning Manager.
+Post 16 is housed in a separate area of the school, with a range of stunning new facilities including a common room, meeting room, and two separate study areas manned by an Independent Learning Manager.